bandaranaike/binara-medical-center-app/KNOWN_ISSUES.md

 Services do not have the search functionality.

-Treatments should be able to be created in the doctor's area.
+Treatments should be able to be created in the doctor's area. - done

-Total in the doctor's service is not working.
+Total in the doctor's service is not working. - done

-Need a button to send directly to reception from the doctor area.
+Need a button to send directly to reception from the doctor area. -done

-Doctor medicine adding is not working.
+Doctor medicine adding is not working. - done